Drumming (snipe): Mechanics

 It was once believed that the drumming sound was produced by the vocal organs, though it has since been confirmed that is not the case.
 The specifics of how this extraordinary sound is produced can be explained by looking at the tail feathers.
 The sound is generated by vibration of the outer rectrices in the airstream modified by the set of wings.
-Drumming in G. galinaga and G. delicata begins quite soft, increasing in volume and frequency as the dive progresses, reaching a crescendo just before the dive concludes.
+Drumming in G. gallinago and G. delicata begins quite soft, increasing in volume and frequency as the dive progresses, reaching a crescendo just before the dive concludes.
 Each drum is several seconds in length and is full of rich harmonies.

 In looking at the aerodynamics of drumming, the two outer tail-feathers of the snipe, when widely expanded, can actually vibrate without interference from the outer rectrices.
 In order for the drumming sound to be produced, the snipe must reach a velocity of 25 mph which is required to start the vibration of the outer tail-feathers.
 In experiments carried out by Carr-Lewty, it was discovered that an air speed of 37.5 mph gave a good indication of drumming at its average pitch; 24.2 mph was the slowest average speed to produce the drumming and 52.3 mph was the speed reached to produce its maximum pitch.
 Because the outer tail-feathers are somewhat elastic, they are able to bend about their shafts under air pressure.
 In bending this way, along with the twisting of the outer tail-feathers, the length of the vibration is continuous as long as the required air speed is maintained.

 To make sure the feathers are able to withstand the strain of the vibrations, they are very strong in their structure.
 There have been differences noted between both the outer and inner tail-feathers of the snipe to help better explain the aerodynamic mechanisms that are responsible for its sound production.
 The outer tail-feathers for example are stronger and much more stiff compared to the inner tail-feathers and they have strong hooks which join the barbules of the rear vane in order to prevent it from breaking at high wind speeds.
 To ensure that the vibrations occur within a safe limit, the wings of the snipe are used.
 The quivering of the wings interrupts the flow of air to the tail-feathers during a dive and actually decreases the vibration, which is what allows for the shaky and tremulous quality of the drumming sound.